DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 say: ‘the right to swing my arms in any direction ends where your nose begins’.
-The French Universal Declaration, in its legalistic wording, and John Stuart Mill’s assertion in a more pragmatic fashion both illustrate a fundamental issue with respect to co-existence.
+The French Universal Declaration, in its legalistic wording, and John Stuart Mill’s assertion in a more pragmatic fashion both illustrate a fundamental issue with respect to coexistence.

-Philosophers such as Thomas Hobbes, John Locke, and Jean-Jacques Rousseau have aptly described the principles that encourage the creation of a social contract between individuals.
+Philosophers such as Thomas Hobbes, John Locke and Jean-Jacques Rousseau have aptly described the principles that encourage the creation of a social contract between individuals.
 However opposed their views may be in regard to the reasons motivating the establishment of rules to